-Medicare Australia monitors health practitioners' claiming patterns.
-Where an anomaly is detected, for which a satisfactory explanation cannot be provided, Medicare Australia can request that the Director of PSR review the provision of services by the practitioner.
-On receiving the request, the Director must decide whether to a conduct a review and in which manner the review will be conducted.
+The Department of Human Services monitors health practitioners' claiming patterns.
+Where an anomaly is detected, for which a satisfactory explanation cannot be provided, the Department of Human Services can request that the Director of PSR review the provision of services by the practitioner.
+On receiving the request, the Director must decide whether to conduct a review and in which manner the review will be conducted.
 The Director is authorised to require that documents and information be provided.